 The National Weather Service Forecast Office in Seattle has issued the following information:

-All rivers in Western Washington are expected to rise from the continued rainfall this weekend.
+All rivers in Western Washington are expected to rise from the storm.
 Flooding may become an issue on many rivers and streams.
-At this time, no rivers in Grays Harbor County are predicted to reach flood stage.
-Rain will continue into the holiday weekend and conditions can change quickly.
-Any flooding that does occur is expected to be minor.
+The Chehalis River may reach flood stage at Centralia and Grand Mound, but it is expected to be minor.

-Grays Harbor County Emergency Management is urging residents in flood prone areas to prepare for possible flooding on all rivers in the County.
+Grays Harbor County Emergency Management is urging all residents to prepare for the severe weather events that have been forecast.
+Prepare for possible flooding on all rivers in the County.
 Please monitor your television and radio for information about the approaching storm.
+When the strong winds and rain arrive, power outages are very likely to occur.
+Do not approach fallen trees, branches or power lines.
+Check your generators.
+Do not use generators indoors.
+Do not refuel portable space heaters indoors.
+Never use your oven or barbeque grill to heat your home.
 Grays Harbor County Emergency Management will be in direct contact with the National Weather Service to provide any alerting to our citizens as conditions change.